alibeknzn/restorane/README.md

 Setup and Requirements
 Ensure you have Python installed on your machine.
 Copy the provided Python code into a file, for example, restaurant_system.py.
 Run the program using a Python interpreter.
-You can do this by navigating to the directory containing the file in the terminal and typing python restaurant_system.py.
+You can do this by navigating to the directory containing the file in the terminal and typing python Online order system.py.

 Functionality

+The online restaurant system effectively addresses the chosen scenario by providing a feature-rich platform that enhances efficiency and effectiveness in restaurant operations.
+It streamlines processes, improves communication, and ultimately contributes to a better dining experience for customers and smoother operations for restaurant staff.

 Customer